Kukushaa/nextdoor-java-sdk/README.md

 }
 ```

-After executing code successfully, it will return `Post` object, which include `postToLink` object, which represents
+After executing the code successfully, it will return the `Post` object, which includes `postToLink` object, which represents
-link to post that we created, to get it use method `post.getLinkToPost()`.
+link to the post that we created, to get it use the method `getLinkToPost()`.

 [documentation](https://developer.nextdoor.com/reference/create-post)

+All classes, which are making requests to nextdoor API, are in the `api` package.

 ## Known bugs

 This article is for known bugs that are in fixing progress.

 1) `HTTP GET request failed java.lang.RuntimeException: java.lang.RuntimeException: org.json.JSONException: A JSONArray
-   text must start with '[' at 1 [character 2 line 1]` -- This exception appears, because of nextdoor API return HTML
+   text must start with '[' at 1 [character 2 line 1]` -- This exception appears because nextdoor API returns HTML
    page and not JSON, we are waiting for nextdoor to fix this kind of issue (typically throws in displayingcontent
    package classes).